Dyslexia: Symptoms, Diagnosis, Treatment

 What is Dyslexia?

-Retrieving already known words can be challenging for a person with dyslexia, and the rapid naming of letters, objects, colors, and pictures may be impaired, too.
-Learning the alphabet is often more difficult for children with the condition.
-Dyslexia can be confusing for outside observers, especially because symptoms often coexist with high verbal abilities.
+Retrieving already-known words can be challenging for a person with dyslexia, and the rapid naming of letters, objects, colors, and pictures may be impaired, too.
+Learning the alphabet, as a result, is often more difficult for children with the condition.

-Although the severity and symptoms of dyslexia can vary from person to person, common markers include:
+Dyslexia symptoms can vary from person to person, but common markers include:

-- Struggles with phonemic awareness, or the ability to differentiate between and use individual sounds in words
+- Struggling with phonemic awareness, or the ability to differentiate between and use individual sounds in words

 - Slow or distorted phonological processing, or differentiating between various phonemes (or “speech sounds”)

-- Reading or writing letters or words out of order
+- Reading or writing letters or words out of order; poor spelling

 - Difficulty sounding out unknown words